codes.surrogates package

 np.ndarray

-abstract fit(train_loader, test_loader, epochs, position, description)#
+abstract fit(train_loader, test_loader, epochs, position, description, multi_objective)#

 Perform the training of the model.
 Sets the train_loss and test_loss attributes.